 Career & Technical Education

-Promoting college and career readiness for all students
+Promoting college, career & military readiness for all students

 Career & Technical Education Services which include: